w3c/staticrange/staticrange.md

 DRAFT

-This proposal is for a lightweight `StaticRange` that can be used in place of a Range when the complexity of a full `Range` is not necessary.
+This proposal is for a lightweight `StaticRange` that can be used instead of a `Range` when the complexity of a full `Range` is not necessary.

+It is intended that all current uses of `Range` would remain unchanged, but new APIs or objects would make use of `StaticRange` (unless they required a full `Range`).

 ## Background